steviefordi/steviefordi.github.io/source/_posts/2015-01-14-why-do-we-use-async-await-in-our-web-api-controllers.markdown

 An Asp.Net application written in this manner will keel over with relatively few requests.

 ###Asynchronous IO is good
-So how do we minimize the amount of new threads the thread pool has to create when our web application is busy?
+When IO is executed asynchronously, the thread is realesed when the operation is handed off to the hardware.
+This means that instead of blocking, the thread can be reused.

-By executing IO asynchronously.
+What you need to do, is construct an **IHttpActionResult** for your controller to use.
+You can find out how [here](http://www.asp.net/web-api/overview/getting-started-with-aspnet-web-api/action-results).

-By convention, methods that execute asynchronously end in the word **async**.
-By using these methods for IO, the executing thread is released and can be reused to serve another request.
-When then IO has finished, another thread (possibly the same one) will pick up the work where the call to the async method left off.
+Then, in the ExecuteAsync() method of your IHttpActionResult, perform IO using a method that ends in **async**.
+So, for instance, if you're using Entity Framework you might call **ToListAsync()** or **SumAsync()**.

-This totally maximises the server's resources and the application will handle exponentially more concurrent requests than before.
+Do this and your app will handle load far better than it otherwise would have.

 ###Summary
-If you want your web api application to scale, make sure you are writing asynchronous IO code.
+If you want your Web API application to scale, make sure you are writing asynchronous IO code.
 Pay attention when you're code:

 - Reads or writes to a file
 - Makes a database call